aknip/tokamak/README.md

 - Manual webpack command: >webpack ./app/index.js ./build/bundle.js

+##Testing
+- npm run testserver (in new terminal tab), open with port 8081
+- OR: npm run devtestserver (to start devserver and testserver together)
+- Mocha and Webpack config: http://stackoverflow.com/a/32818758 and https://www.youtube.com/watch?v=_sLLjPzOrXI

 ## Idea 1 for animating from a scrollviewitem to a detailview
 - see: https://ide.c9.io/aknip/famousflex, file animation.html, line 400:
 - get scrollview-index-nr. of clicked item, change layout to detailview